-ISOK offers the opportunity for students to work in the Stride course content on their own time.
-Students will have the option of attending all live Class Connect sessions but will not be required to as they would in the traditional pathway.
-Though they can work in their courses at any time, they will stay on schedule and pace with the traditional pathway model.
+ISOK offers the opportunity for students to work on the K12 course content on their own time.
+Students will have the option of attending all live Class Connect sessions, but sessions will not be required.
+Though students can work in their courses at any time, they will stay on schedule and pace with the traditional pathway model.
+First year online students will not be allowed to enroll in the Asynchronous Pathway during their first semester/trimester.
 Students must complete a contract to be in the program.
 Students in this pathway may be required to attend Advisory (MS), SEL CCs, ICAP CCs, tiered support CCs, and/or any sessions required per state law.